wilsonmar/wilsonmar.github.io/shop/index.md

    "YKK" brand zippers (from Japan) are considered the best.
    New versions are leak-resistant.

-   <a target="_blank" href="https://www.rei.com/c/luggage/f/f-waterproof">Dry duffle bags</a> are waterproof, but are carried by hand.
+   <a target="_blank" href="https://www.rei.com/c/luggage/f/f-waterproof">Dry duffle bags</a> are waterproof.

    <a target="_blank" href="https://www.rimowa.com/us/en/">
-   Rimowa</a> hard-shells (with wheels) have a waterproof seal and made of material airplanes use: Aluminim and light-weight polycarbonate.
+   Rimowa</a> hard-shells (with wheels) have a waterproof seal and made of material airplanes use: Aluminum and light-weight polycarbonate.
 Their <a target="_blank" href="https://www.rimowa.com/us/en/luggage/polycarbonate/cabin-s/88352614.html">Cabin S</a> carry-on is $820.

    https://heysamerica.com/products/atlantis-elite-26

-### External quick access vs. security
+### Moneybelt

    [__] Valuables such as passport and currency I put in a <strong>internal wallet</strong> I wear under my shirt.

-   A sleek look without side pockets (that never seem to be the right size) is a hallmark of the [Astor, Minaal] packs.
-Otherwise, I prefer a <strong>front flap</strong> that unzips completely to see at a glance where various small items are (headphones, pens, batteries, cords, SD chips, etc.)
+   [__] Moneybelt.

+   [__] A <strong>decoy wallet</strong> to give robbers.
+Dropping it on the floor gives you time to run away.

+   [__] <strong>lost/emergency contact card</strong> inside a Ziplock bag so water doesn't destroy the ink.
+The address is not where I actually live.

+### Adventurer look

+Kids like stuff hanging on the outside of the pack :

+   [__] Hand sanitizer bottle.

+   [__] Large <strong>carabiner and straps</strong> to attach the pack so it stays on top the handle of a rolling luggage bag.

+   [__] A <strong>thermometer</strong> for ambient temperature.
+Not really accurate but good to know.
+A laser therometer is useful for use while cooking.
+   Some smart phones have one.

+### External quick access

+   [__] **Easily lockable zippers** make it harder for people standing behind me in line to explore the pockets on my backpack.

    [__] <strong>External locks</strong> are a trade-off sacrifice of quick easy access to glasses, water.
 But the types of lock that TSA requires are only a deterrant to pick-pockets, and not effective when left alone in a room you don't control.

-   PROTIP: Easy open external pockets on backpacks makes for easy pickings for pick-pockets as well.
-So in those I put stuff I can cheaply and easily replace:
+   PROTIP: Easy open external pockets on backpacks makes for easy pickings for pick-pockets.

-   [__] <strong>lost/emergency contact card</strong> inside a Ziplock bag so water doesn't destroy the ink.
-The address is not where I actually live.

-   [__] A <strong>decoy wallet</strong> to give robbers.
-Dropping it on the floor gives you time to run away.

-   [__] Moneybelt
+   So in such pockets I put stuff I can cheaply and easily replace:

    [__] A cache of business cards